Aqueduct is an HTTP web server framework for building REST applications written in Dart.

 Getting Started Tips

 The best way to get started is to read the Core Concepts guide while working through the tutorial.
 Then, add new features to the application created during the tutorial by looking up the classes you are using in the API Reference, and implementing behavior not found in the tutorial.
-It's a good idea to install a tool like Dash for viewing the API Reference.

 Once you have the basic concepts down, start reading the guides in the left hand menu to take advantage of the many features of the framework.
 Check out the repository of examples here.